ugo-bongiorno/heating-pump-app/README.md

 #### Prepare environment variables

-An easy way to set up "permanent" environment variables is to add them at the end of `~/.profile` :
+An easy way to automatically set up environment variables on session startup is to add them at the end of `~/.profile` :

-Open your file `~/.profile`, and add the following line at the end
+Open your file `~/.profile`, and add the following line at the end :

 ```
 export LIBMODBUS_INSTALL_PATH=/absolute/path/to/your/local/install/install/of/libmodbus/